Renzoni Family History

 Temecula: West Coast Reunion

 In 1999, my parents relocated to San Diego and after many years apart, our family was once again reunited in Temecula, when my parents and I both moved here in 2004.
 Given the beauty of the Temecula Valley and its natural perfection for grape growing, the muse of winemaking again beckoned.
-We purchased this beautiful property on De Portola Road in Temecula, and supplemented the existing vineyards with additional plantings in 2006.
-The Robert Renzoni Winery and Vineyards opened its doors in the Spring of 2008.
+We purchased this beautiful property in 2006 on De Portola Road in Temecula, and supplemented the existing vineyards with additional plantings in 2007.
+The Robert Renzoni Winery opened its doors in the Spring of 2008.

 The Renzoni Family journey from Fano to Temecula Wine Country has been made possible only by the hard work and dedication of our family members that have gone before us.
-The Robert Renzoni Winery and Vineyard is a tribute to Federico, Romeo, and Domenic.
+Robert Renzoni Vineyards & Winery is a tribute to Federico, Romeo, and Domenic.
 We are proud to put the Renzoni name on these fine wines as a testament to their success and all that they worked to accomplish to enable each of us to be here today.